Reading time: 7 min.

 Checking credentials

-In addition, a long-distance FUE treatment can make it more difficult to verify a clinic or a surgeon’s credentials.
-With any medical procedure you need to be completely sure they have the right qualifications and experience for FUE.
-Checking these types of credentials for foreign clinics can be time consuming and difficult.
+In addition, a long-distance hair transplant can make it more difficult to verify a clinic or a surgeon’s credentials.
+With any medical procedure, you need to be completely sure they have the right qualifications and experience for FUE.
+Checking these types of credentials for foreign clinics can be time-consuming and difficult.

 Overall, the idea of undergoing FUE abroad does sound appealing in terms of the cost, but the reality is that there is a whole lot more hassle and risk involved in having the treatment abroad.
-At least with doctors and clinics in the UK you won’t have to travel far; you can easily check their credentials and know what you’re getting; you can have initial face-to-face meetings; and receiving any follow-up treatment is easily accessible too.
+At least with doctors and clinics in the UK, you won’t have to travel far.
+You can easily check their credentials and know what you’re getting, have initial face-to-face meetings, and receive any follow-up treatment if needed.

 Surgeon’s experience